joseeden/All-Things-DevOps/pages/002-Becoming-a-Cloud-Architect/027-Computer-Hardware.md

 #### Amps

-We refer to the amount of electricity coming out as current or amperage, and it's measured in amps.
+We refer to the amount of electricity coming out as current or **amperage**, and it's measured in amps.
 We can think of amps as pulling electricity, as opposed to voltage, which pushes electricity.
 Amps will pull as much electricity needed, but voltage will just give you everything.

 Look on the back of the one of your device charges, you might see something like 1 or 2.1a.
 Charging a device with 2.1 amps will actually charge a device faster because it's able to put current from a 2.1 amp than a 1 amp charger.